bbc/type-ahead/README.md

 ## Setup

 - You will need ElasticSearch and Kibana
-- This demo is based on William Shakespeare's plays data set that that can be found [here](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html)
+- This demo is based on William Shakespeares' plays data set that that can be found [here](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html)

 ## Elastic Search